 Add drainage to the pot by using a hammer and nail to simply poke some holes into the bottom of the pot.
 I did three holes to make sure that there was plenty of drainage in my rainy winter climate.
 Then put the plastic nursery pot inside the white bucket and your tree is ready to be decorated.

-Decorating the gnome Christmas tree is a simple as decorating a Christmas tree.
-Well, in fact it’s much easier because the tree is teeny-tiny.
+Decorating the gnome Christmas tree is as simple as decorating a regular Christmas tree.
+Well, in fact, it’s much easier because this tree is teeny-tiny.

 Set the miniature tree out in the garden (see the rest of my play garden here) so that the garden gnomes have something festive for the holiday season.

-While mushroom tree is the perfect size to go along with garden gnomes, I have to admit I didn’t actually have any garden gnomes!
+While this mushroom tree is the perfect size to go along with garden gnomes, I have to admit I didn’t actually have any garden gnomes!
 Thinking quickly, I made a few with twigs and a little bit of paint.
 And I came up with a brilliant way of making the pointy hats (If I do say so myself).
-You can see how to make these twiggy gnomes in a DIY coming soon!
+You can see how to make these twiggy gnomes in this post.